TheDevloper2023/LunarTTS-2/README.md

 # Contribuiting
 All PRs are welcome, but make sure you:
 - Test your feature so that it actually works
-- Do not vibecode ffs
+- Do not vibecode, please.
 - Try to make your code clean
 - Make sure you describe whatever PR you are working on